October has arrived, which signifies two things: pumpkin spice lattes are back, and new California employment laws are here.

 Finally, AB 1963 also requires employers subject to these new reporting requirements to provide mandated reporters with training on identification and reporting of child abuse and neglect.
 This training is offered by the Office of Child Abuse Prevention in the State Department of Social Services.

-In the meantime, California employers should act swiftly to comply with the new laws that went into effect immediately and prepare for compliance with the laws going into effect on January 1, 2021.
+California employers should act swiftly to comply with the new laws that went into effect immediately and prepare for compliance with the laws going into effect on January 1, 2021.

 If you have any questions about these laws, contact your Goldberg Segalla attorney or one of the attorneys below to discuss how these new laws affect your company.